Abdulazharuddin77/ZEPTO_SQL_DATA-ANALYSIS./README.md

 - Duplicate product names with different SKUs are detected.

 ### 4 Data Quality Improvement
----To ensure reliable insights, essential cleaning steps are applied:
+  To ensure reliable insights, essential cleaning steps are applied:
 - Records with zero MRP or zero selling price are eliminated
 - Price values are converted from paise into rupees for standardization and better interpretation

 ### 5 SQL-Driven Business Analytics
----Multiple analytical queries are executed to generate real-world business insights:
+  Multiple analytical queries are executed to generate real-world business insights:
 - Top 10 products offering the highest discount percentage
 - Premium-priced products that are currently unavailable
 - Category-level revenue estimation